 Irish Wolfhounds and Border Terriers are both shedding breeds of dogs, but there are some important differences to consider when it comes to their shedding habits.

-Border Terriers, on the other hand, are light shedders with a wiry coat that doesn’t require as much brushing.
+Border Terriers, on the other hand, are light shedders with wiry coat that doesn’t require as much brushing.
 They typically don’t shed as much as Irish Wolfhounds, but they may shed more during the summer months.

 If you’re looking for a breed of dog that doesn’t shed much, Border Terriers are a good option.
 But if you don’t mind a little extra shedding, Irish Wolfhounds make great companions.